c3mohamn/angular-warmains/README.md

 # AngularWarmains

-A character development tool for World of Warcraft that allows to you to theorycraft your heart out.
+A character, talent, raid planning tool for World of Warcraft.

 ## Features